robbert-vdh/yabridge/README.md

 - Implement missing features:
   - GUIs.
 Right now I'm just ignoring all of the opcodes related to GUIs so that the plugins don't crash when you open their GUI.
-  - All effect plugins report that they have a sidechain input and multiple outputs.
-This might be because of the initial value of the `AEffect` struct we pass to the host callbacks during initialization?
-Not sure.
 - Add missing details if any to the architecture section.
 - Document what this has been tested on and what does or does not work.
 - Document wine32 support.